-El Coyote Expedition – Friday, April 19th to Sunday, April 21st – NMBR's "Master of the Wild" ultra-traverse of the Gila
+El Coyote Expedition – Friday, April 17th through Sunday, April 19th, 2020 – NMBR's "Master of the Wild" ultra-traverse of the Gila

 Planning & Preparations: The El Coyote Expedition will require participants to be self-supportive with regards to vehicle, equipment, meals, and supplies.
 Services or re-supply of any kind, including cell signals, fuel, food, water, or anything remotely civilized, will be unavailable for stretches of up to 225 miles or more (if re-routes occur).
 Please note: The El Coyote Expedition will take place in the high-country of the Gila National Forest when seasonal temperatures can sometimes drop into the teens and snow is entirely possible.
 Please understand that driving and camping conditions could be very cold, wet, muddy, and/or snowy during this trip.
 If these possible conditions don’t appeal to you, or outside of your comfort zone for overland travels, please consider NMBR’s summer and fall based trips instead.